Argyll and Sutherland Highlanders of Canada (Princess Louise's): The Second World War

 Private F.T.V.
 Savard shows Lieutenant-Colonel J.D.
-Stewart, Commanding Officer of The Argyll and Sutherland Highlanders of Canada, a portrait of Colonel Stewart which he is painting, Elshout, Netherlands, 17 December 1944.
+Stewart, commanding officer of the 1st Battalion, a portrait of Colonel Stewart which he is painting, Elshout, Netherlands, 17 December 1944.

 Details from the regiment were called out on service before the actual start of the war on 26 August 1939 and placed on active service on 1 September 1939 as The Argyll and Sutherland Highlanders (Princess Louise's) (Machine Gun), CASF (Details), for local protection duties.

 The details were formed as a battalion and designated The Argyll and Sutherland Highlanders (Princess Louise's), CASF on 15 August 1940.
 It was redesignated the 1st Battalion, The Argyll and Sutherland Highlanders (Princess Louise's) (Machine Gun), CASF on 7 November 1940 and then the 1st Battalion, The Argyll and Sutherland Highlanders (Princess Louise's), CASF on 1 February 1941.
 It served in Jamaica on garrison duty from 10 September 1941 to 20 May 1943, and embarked for Great Britain on 21 July 1943.
 On 26 July 1944, it landed in France as part of the 10th Canadian Infantry Brigade, 4th Canadian Armoured Division, and it continued to fight in North West Europe until the end of the war.
 The overseas battalion was disbanded on 15 February 1946.

 The Argylls mobilized a battalion for the Canadian Active Service Force in June 1940.
 Prior to this, there were occasional call outs.
 Beginning in August 1939, Argylls performed guard duty on the local canal and electrical facility, for example.
 The problems of active duty were myriad.
 First World War pattern tunics and the kilt were issued until modern Battle Dress was issued, Ross rifles were the only weapons, and hollow pipes and bricks comprised heavy weapons for the mortar platoon.